-BT219 Sports Massage and Pathology (1 didactic unit; .5 lab unit; total: 1.50 units)
+BT219 Sports Massage and Pathology (1 didactic unit, .5 lab unit) (30 academic hours)

 This course will teach how to work with athletes to improve their performance, prevent potential injuries and speed up recovery time from injuries.
 Students will learn muscle review, palpation, Western sports massage techniques and sports injury pathomechanisms.
 This is a medical massage for injury rehab, sports specific injuries, trigger points and postural distortions.